ClockworkMod

 ClockworkMod is a software company, owned by Koushik "Koush" Dutta, which develops various software products for Android smartphones and tablets.
 The company is primarily known for its custom recovery image, ClockworkMod Recovery, which is used in many custom ROMs.

 ClockworkMod Recovery

-ClockworkMod Recovery was an Android custom recovery image.
+ClockworkMod Recovery was an Android custom recovery image which was built upon Google's AOSP recovery, much like other custom recoveries, such as TWRP and both CyanogenMod's and LineageOS's.
 Once installed, this recovery image replaced the Android device's stock recovery image.
 Using this recovery image, various system-level operations could be performed.
 For example, one could create and restore partition backups, root, install, and upgrade custom ROMs.